Lawmakers seek to ban insurgents from holding office - ExBulletin

 A Connecticut bill would bar those convicted of sedition, rebellion, insurrection or a crime related to any of these acts from running for or holding public office.
 Senate Majority Leader Bob Duff, who introduced the measure, told The Associated Press that he wants the legislation to eventually ban them from holding state or municipal jobs.

-The legislation in the states comes after the House committees’ final report on Jan.
-6 found that Donald Trump was criminally engaged in a conspiracy to overturn the legal results of the 2020 presidential election he lost and did not take action to prevent his supporters from attacking the Capitol. .
+The legislation in the states comes after the House committee’s final report on Jan.
+6, which found that Donald Trump was criminally engaged in a conspiracy to overturn the legal results of the 2020 presidential election he lost and did not take action to prevent his supporters from attacking the Capitol. .

-The work of recently concluded committees may have provided another springboard for lawmakers to act and come up with ways to hold people accountable, said Victoria Bassetti, senior policy adviser at the States United Democracy Center, a nonpartisan organization that advocates for elections. fair.
+The committee’s recently concluded work may have provided another springboard for lawmakers to act and come up with ways to hold people accountable, said Victoria Bassetti, senior policy adviser at the United States Democracy Center, a nonpartisan organization that advocates for fair elections.

 Some Republicans say the legislation is unnecessary.

-In New York, Republican Assemblyman Will Barclay, the minority leader, called the bill a political statement, saying it was more political than a concern about the public policy.
+In New York, Republican Assemblyman Will Barclay, the minority leader, called the bill a political statement, “saying it is more political than it is a concern about public policy.

 He said existing rules already apply to people in certain positions who are convicted of crimes and that these laws should be sufficient.